Living and Learning in Dickinson Community

 Being a new student at a large university can be quite intimidating, but have no fear!
 Dickinson has a peer mentor program that pairs all new freshmen with a returning student who lives in Dickinson as well.
 Mentors act as a resource to help their mentees transition to Binghamton University and learn the traditions of Dickinson Community.
 The program provides freshmen with academic resources, updates on social events, and someone who will answer any question a new student might have.

-In Fall 2014 we will kick off a multi-year educational program on Sustainability, the balance between economic development, social equity and environmental management.
+In Fall 2015 we will continue our multi-year educational program on Sustainability, the balance between economic development, social equity and environmental management.
 Organized by a student panel, this program will include guest lectures by experts from campus and the community, field trips to community organizations and facilities, opportunities for community service activities, participation in community gardening, demonstration projects on alternative energy sources, etc.

 Monthly Open Mic Nights provide an opportunity for Dickinson students to share their